Farazi14/blogging-system/README.md

 # YourBlog - A Modern Blogging Platform

 Welcome to the official repository of YourBlog!
-Our mission is to provide a user-friendly, open-source blogging platform for writers, developers, and content creators around the world.
+The aim is to provide a user-friendly, open-source blogging platform for writers, developers, and content creators around the world.

 ## 🌟 Features